TrellixVulnTeam/swahilipython_SCMU/Doc/library/unittest.rst

 .. function:: registerResult(result)

    Register a :class:`TestResult` object for control-c handling.
-Registering a result stores a weak reference to it, so it doesn't prevent the result from being garbage collected.
+Registering a result stores a weak reference to it, so it doesn't prevent the result kutoka being garbage collected.

    Registering a :class:`TestResult` object has no side-effects if control-c